brodieG/r2c/README.md

 # r2c - Fast Iterated Statistics in R

 **Proof of Concept**.
 Lightly tested, experimental, and incomplete.
+The interface will change substantially over the next few iterations.

 Compiles a selected subset of R into native instructions so that that expressions composed from that subset can be executed repeatedly on